Marimoss/cisc327-library-management-a2-8504/README.md

 ## Overview

 This project contains a partial implementation of a Flask-based Library Management System with SQLite database, designed for CISC 327 (Software Quality Assurance) coursework.
+Run test files with `python -m pytest tests`.

 Students are provided with: